 During these difficult times - as we all work together to combat the spread of coronavirus (Covid-19).
-Greater Manchester Fire and Rescue Service (GMFRS) is committed to ensuring that your business and your employees remain safe from fire.
+Greater Manchester Fire and Rescue Service (GMFRS) is committed to helping your business and your employees remain safe from fire.

-From April 12, more venues and businesses, including non-essential retail and personal care premises, can open in England.
-All businesses should ensure their fire safety measures are adequate and fire protection equipment is maintained.
+From May 17, 2021, as more venues and businesses - including the indoor hospitality - re-open in England, all businesses should ensure their fire safety measures are adequate and fire protection equipment is appropriately maintained.

 Fire Risk Assessment